 Setting the Tone

 Beginning a new year, lots of people want to take steps toward their ideal selves.
 I am no different, and it is hard not to view the turning of the calendar as an opportunity to start fresh.
 But this year, I’m trying something a little different.
 I want to pick one single thing to rally around this year, one single goal that the rest of my goals hinge upon.
-Like a campaign slogan, I want it to be my battle cry as I take on 2017.
+Like a campaign slogan, I want it to be my battle cry as I take on the new year.
 Some people choose only a word, but I’ve selected a short phrase instead: Done Not Perfect.

 Perfectionism Is A Sickness

 All my life, I’ve been pretty good at whatever I’ve tried.
 I’m not saying this to pat myself on the back.
 In fact, it’s been something of an obstacle in my adult years.
 For the longest time, I didn’t know how to fail.
-As a kid, I never struggled with art, social relationships, and most classes came easy to me (math & science were the exception).
+As a kid, I never struggled with art, social relationships, and most classes came easy to me (math & science were the exceptions).

 As a young adult, I had to deal with the reality that my childhood was spent as a big fish in a little pond.
 Growing up in a small town in Oklahoma gave me a rather narrow representation of the world and my place in it.
 When I moved to a larger city and became a responsible adult, I felt an immense pressure to perform and be better than everyone else.
-This led to a subtle anxiety that still affects me to this day.
+This led to subtle anxiety that still affects me to this day.